defencedigital/moduk-service-manual/src/accessibility/publishing-documents.md

 Any documents you include in your service, such as PDFs, must be accessible.
 Check the guidance on [publishing accessible documents](https://www.gov.uk/guidance/publishing-accessible-documents/).

-If you need help to make documents accessible, use a MODNET device to contact the [Directorate of Defence Communications](https://modgovuk.sharepoint.com/sites/IntranetHeadOffice/SitePages/Defence-Communications.aspx).
+If you need help to make documents accessible, on a MOD device contact the [Directorate of Defence Communications](https://modgovuk.sharepoint.com/sites/IntranetHeadOffice/SitePages/Defence-Communications.aspx).

 ## Accessibility statements